Trevor Peters is the anchor of News 18 This Morning and News 18 at Noon. He sets his alarm for 2:44 a.m. and truly loves it.

-Trevor was born and raised in Fishers, Indiana and attended Purdue University.
+Trevor is from Fishers, Indiana and attended Purdue University.
 He is a third-generation Boilermaker and truly bleeds black and gold!
 While at Purdue, Trevor was a member of the Purdue Varsity Glee Club, Mortar Board Senior Honorary and was the 2016 Purdue Homecoming King.

-He is a part of Class 48 in Leadership Lafayette and is a high school boys youth group leader at his church.
+He is a part of Class 48 in Leadership Lafayette and currently is teaching Fast Track student news in Purdue's Brian Lamb School of Communication.
 Trevor is also a proud Eagle Scout.

 You can also catch Trevor on the jumbotron at Ross-Ade Stadium as the in-game host for Purdue Football.

 Trevor and his fiancé are getting married in June 2020.
 Faith, family, community and Purdue!
 Nothing is more important.

 Trevor loves everything about Greater Lafayette and he's incredibly thankful to those who welcome him into their homes each morning.
 Please, always come say hi if you see him.
 Trevor loves meeting new people.